How to Choose Sunglasses for Your Face Shape

 Most faces lean toward one shape without belonging to it entirely.
 Use these as starting points, not verdicts.

-A round face wants definition.
-A rounded frame doubles the curve; a sharply rectangular one can look severe.
-The pantos shape, a slightly rounded form with a flattened top line, threads the needle.
-It echoes the face without erasing it.
+A pantos frame with a flattened top line suits a round face best, because it adds definition without severity.
+A rounded frame doubles the curve; a sharply rectangular one can look harsh.
+The pantos threads the needle: it echoes the face without erasing it.

 The Gatsby in vintage turtle acetate is the frame to reach for here.
 Its keyhole bridge and gentle pantos lend a round face a touch of architecture.
 For more options in this register, the Icons collection gathers the house's foundational shapes.